jenkinsci/pipeline-plugin/TUTORIAL.md

 # Getting Started

+Before you begin, ensure you have the following installed or running:

-Note: You need to be running Jenkins 1.580.1 or later (1.596.1 or later for more recent features).
++ You must be running Jenkins 1.580.1 or later (1.596.1 or later for more recent features).

-If you have not already done so, make sure Workflow is installed: go to the Plugin Manager and install _Workflow: Aggregator_ and restart Jenkins.
++ Ensure Workflow is installed: navigate to Plugin Manager and install _Workflow: Aggregator_ and restart Jenkins.

-Also make sure the _Git_ and _JUnit_ plugins are installed and up to date.
++  _Git_ and _JUnit_ plugins are installed and up to date.

-If you are running CloudBees Jenkins Enterprise 14.11 or later, you already have Workflow (plus some extra associated features).
+**Note** If you are running CloudBees Jenkins Enterprise 14.11 or later, you already have Workflow (plus additional associated features).

-If you want to play with Workflow without installing Jenkins separately (or touching your production system), try running the [Docker demo](demo/README.md).
+If you want to play with Workflow without installing Jenkins separately (or accessing your production system), try running the [Docker demo](demo/README.md).

-# Creating a workflow
+# Creating a Workflow

+To crete a workflow, perform the following steps:

-Click _New Item_, pick a name for your flow, select _Workflow_, and click _OK_.
+1. Click **New Item**, pick a name for your flow, select **Workflow**, and click **OK**.
 You will be taken to the configuration screen for the flow.

-The most important part here is the _Script_ textarea, where your flow script will be defined.
+The _Script_ text area is important as this is where your flow script is defined.
+We'll start with a trivial script:
-(Later we will learn about other options.)
-Let us start with a trivial script:

 ```groovy
 echo 'hello from Workflow'
 ```

-Also you should click the _Use Groovy Sandbox_ option if you are not a Jenkins administrator (read [here](https://wiki.jenkins-ci.org/display/JENKINS/Script+Security+Plugin#ScriptSecurityPlugin-GroovySandboxing) if you are curious what this means).
+**Note** if you are not a Jenkins administrator, click the **Use Groovy Sandbox** option (read [here](https://wiki.jenkins-ci.org/display/JENKINS/Script+Security+Plugin#ScriptSecurityPlugin-GroovySandboxing) to learn more about this option).

-_Save_ your workflow when you are done.
+2. **Save** your workflow when you are done.

-Click _Build Now_ to run it.
+3. Click **Build Now** to run it.
-You should see `#1` under _Build History_; click the ▾ and select _Console Output_ to see the output:
+You should see `#1` under _Build History_.

+4. Click  ▾ and select **Console Output** to see the output:

 ```
 Started by user anonymous